Fire and rescue services

 Customs rules control the import or export of:

-You need a certificate from the Carpet Museum in central Ashgabat to export carpets from Turkmenistan.
-It must show that the carpet has no historical value.
-You may be able to get this certificate in some private shops.
+You need an export permit from the ‘Turkmenhaly’ State Association to export carpets from Turkmenistan.
+You may be able to get this permit in some private shops.

 More information: